 - Headshots should be recent, clear, and against a neutral background.

 - Headshots should be front-facing and from the neck up.

 - Headshots do not need to be professionally taken and should resemble a Driver’s License/Passport Photo.

-MPulse awards a limited number of scholarships to extremely talented students based on Faculty discretion.
-Consideration for these scholarships is automatic for applications received by the priority deadline.
+A limited number of scholarships are available for extremely talented students based on Faculty discretion.
+Consideration for these scholarships is automatic for applications received by the application deadline.

 In the spirit of the life of a graduate of the University of Michigan Medical School (1942) and Michigan physician, the Watson A. Young Scholarship promotes academic excellence and college aspiration among students with financial need.
 These need-based scholarships support middle and high school students’ participation in summer opportunities at U-M that seek to develop students’ interests and abilities in academic disciplines and expose students to the experiences and possibilities provided by higher education.

 Office of Engagement & Outreach-Youth & Adult Programs

 University of Michigan School of Music, Theatre & Dance

 Stearns Building │ 2005 Baits Drive │ Ann Arbor, MI 48109